hat-festival/glowing-hat/analysis/README.md

 # Rotate the photos

-The camera was inverted for ease-of-positioning so first we need to rotate everything:
+If the camera was inverted, we first need to rotate everything:

 ```bash
 bash rotate.sh